lawrenceekwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that copies files into another dir
+moving all files beginning with capital letter into a dir